Chapter 1: Black Coffee, Hold the Sugar

 I followed his request with a sense of reluctance and guilt.
 Mom was on my mind as of late – she has been gone for ten years now and was taken when I was 17.
 She was the definition of all our society craved: a fiery woman, with a heart so large that you could see it from a mile away.
 She was a painter – I remember days that she’d work in our basement, her forbidden studio, hidden from the outside world.
 When she’d work, she’d wear overalls that were plastered in acrylic paints – reds, blues, and purples, explored every crevice of her brushes and sometimes her cheeks.
 She had round glasses that were much too big for her narrow, angular face, and unruly, curly hair the same color of her fiery heart.

-Her paintings were always soaked in emotion, something taboo enough for people to spend a significant amount of money on.
-If we weren’t allowed to feel safely in public, we could fantasize about said feeling by staring at an abstract painting of a person weeping through a flurry of blues and greens.
-It’s as comforting as it sounds, really, but it kept us afloat financially.
-Mom would never sign her work and my father would seek out art enthusiasts who would pay top dollar for any piece that displayed a wealth of feeling.
+Her paintings were always soaked in emotion, taboo and intoxicating.
+If we weren’t allowed to feel safely in public, we could fantasize about our feelings by viewing art – the one place that emotion could be displayed without consequences (if done carefully).
 The arts were by no means illegal, but it drew a significant amount of attention – only the most masterful of minds could create art without letting their emotion flurry across their skin in the face of the public, giving the Splicers and Ardent Elite something mouthwatering to fantasize about.

-“Are you going to drink your coffee, or just stare at it?”
-Dad asked, sipping his after stirring in a healthy portion of cream.
+“Are you going to drink your coffee?”
+Dad finally broke his silence, sipping his after stirring in a healthy portion of cream.
 He picked up one of the open sugar packets still on the table and poured the remaining amount in his coffee.
-I narrowed my eyes, but softened shortly after.
-My father has enough on his plate – I can’t keep blaming him for experiencing love.
-It won’t change anything.
-“Want some?
-Maybe it’ll make you less bitter,” he cracked a small smile and handed me another sugar packet.
+I felt my stomach curl as he indulged himself – “Want some?
+Maybe it’ll make you less bitter,” his smile grew and he handed me another sugar packet.
 My heart fluttered for a moment before I poured precisely six grains into my black coffee. “…It won’t kill ya, I promise,” he said, sipping his drink.

 A quick bite of sweetness bounced in my mouth after I took a sip – I was so used to avoiding anything sweet, that even the smallest introduction was noticeable.
 A warmth spread across my chest and I smiled for the first time all day; as Dad said, I was safe.
 For this fleeting moment, I believed him.